Guy Mollet: World War II

-He joined the French Army in 1939 and was taken prisoner by the Germans.
+He joined the Armée de terre (the French Army) in 1939 and was taken prisoner by the Germans.
 Released after seven months, he joined the French Resistance, where he was a captain, in the Arras area and was three times arrested and interrogated by the Gestapo.

 Early political career

 In October 1945, Mollet was elected to the French National Assembly as a representative from Pas-de-Calais.
-In 1946, he became Secretary-General of the SFIO, standing against Daniel Mayer, the candidate supported by Léon Blum.
+In 1946, he became secretary-general of the SFIO, standing against Daniel Mayer, the candidate supported by Léon Blum.
 He was also Mayor of Arras at this time.
-Mollet represented the left-wing of the party, which feared the dissolution of the Socialist identity in a centrist alliance.
+Mollet represented the left wing of the party, which feared the dissolution of the Socialist identity in a centrist alliance.

 Although he retained Marxist terminology, he accepted the alliance with the centre and centre-right parties during the Fourth Republic, and his relations with the French Communist Party (PCF), which had become the largest left-wing party, were very poor: "the Communist Party is not on the left, but in the East".